liflab/beepbeep-3-palettes/Readme.md

 This will put the missing JAR files in the `deps` folder in the project's root.
 These libraries should then be put somewhere in the classpath, such as in Java's extension folder (don't leave them there, it won't work).
-You can do that by typing (**with administrator rights**):

-    ant install-deps

-or by putting them manually in the extension folder.
-Type `ant init` and it will print out what that folder is for your system.

-Do **not** create subfolders there (i.e. put the archive directly in that folder).

 ### Compiling

 Compile the sources by simply typing:

-    ant all
+    ant

-This will produce a file called `xxx.jar` (depending on the palette you are compiling) in the `lib` folder.
+This will produce a file called `xxx.jar` (depending on the palette you are compiling) in the `jars` folder.

 In addition, the script generates in the `doc` folder the Javadoc documentation for using BeepBeep.
 To show documentation in Eclipse,